Daksh6394/Electric-Bus-Scheduling-Codes/README.md

 generates the dual cost for each scheduled trip and out of this it will create the new subsets till the value is zero or greater than zero . once the solution is above 0 it stops and provide the solution with reduced cost .

+19/06/2025
+1. ran the column generation code and got the output for the toy problem

+20/06/2025
+1.generated the arcs for the multi depot problem by keeping the logic same but just generating the 2 depots X1 and X2 but keeping there id as same
+and connecting the X1 to atb and X2 to hsk .

+21/06/2025
+1. got the arcs for the multi depot but unable to get the output in the form of old schedule but got in other form

+22/06/2025
+1.got the output for the genhetic algorithm for the toy problem

+23/06/2025
+1.Added the inventory arcs in the model

+24/06/2025
+1.working on the ppt and the report

+25/06/2025
+1.working on the ppt and report